michaelhyatt/k8s-o11y-workshop/README.md

 * Use prebuilt ISO to create Strigo environment
 * On Exception page, transaction is null, layout template needs fix
 * Update credentials through command line
+* Redirect at the end of the update is broken